quyencodes/orchid-bot/README.md

 ## Getting Started

-1. Clone the repository
+1. Clone the repository:

    ```
    git clone https://github.com/quyencodes/orchid-bot.git
    ```

 2. Ensure that you have Python (at least 3.11) installed on your computer.
-Please downgrade if needed or build the virtual enviornment in Python 3.11 to protect against compatability issues.
+Please downgrade if needed or build the virtual enviornment in Python 3.11 to protect against compatability issues:

    ```
    python --version